-Created in 1956, the Duke of Edinburgh challenge aims to improve the personal development and employability of young people.
-Universities and employers’ also value the DofE Award and the skills that are gained during the challenge.
+Created in 1956, the Duke of Edinburgh’s Award aims to improve the personal development and employability of young people.
+Universities and employers also value the DofE Award and the skills that are gained.
 Offering individual achievements that differ from person to person depending on their goals, DofE encourages young people to get involved in exciting challenges.
 The DofE promotes teamwork, self-discipline, empathy and independence and is something young people remember for the rest of their lives.

 One of the biggest providers of the Duke of Edinburgh Awards

 YOU CAN REGISTER AS SOON AS YOU ARE IN THE SCHOOL YEAR IN WHICH YOU WILL TURN 14

 The Bronze award consists of four sections - volunteering, physical, skills and expedition.
 The first three of these must be undertaken over a period of three months, with an additional three months being spent on one section of your choice.
 The two-day, one-night expedition must be planned, trained for and completed in order to finish the Bronze award

 YOU CAN REGISTER AS SOON AS YOU ARE IN THE SCHOOL YEAR IN WHICH YOU WILL TURN 15

 The Silver DofE has the same four sections as Bronze, but volunteering must be done for at least six months and a minimum of six months must be spent on either physical or skills.
 Three months must be spent on the remaining section.
 A three-day, two-night expedition is also planned, trained for and completed as part of the Silver award.